 Despite what the name may imply, sales automation doesn’t replace sales reps, or the need for sales reps to do the actual work of selling.
 In fact, sales automation makes sales reps more valuable as it allows them to focus more time and attention on truly essential actions like qualifying and working leads, improving their sales process, and giving their best prospects more personal attention.

 Sales automation can take many different forms.
-Some teams use automation platforms that focus on one specific part of the sales process—such as prospecting or cold emailing—while other teams rely on CRMs and pipeline management platforms that automate numerous activities throughout the sales process.
+Some teams use automation platforms that focus on one specific part of the sales process—such as prospecting or cold emailing—while other teams rely on CRMs and pipeline management platforms to have an automated sales process for numerous activities.

 One of the most annoying “non-selling activities” for sales reps is the need to log emails, phone calls, and other customer communications for the benefit of their managers.
 Sales automation software can log those activities as soon as they happen, without the rep having to lift a finger.